lhausammann/Innovation_2017/readme.md

 Board consists of components - maybe a good thing for react?
 React does not use styles?
 How to compose components? --
+Where does the state belong?
+Probably to the parent?